On the Complexity of Barrier Resilience for Fat Regions

-However, by concatenating $\tau$ and $\rho_C$ we would obtain a path that connects $p$ with $C$ whose thickness is less than $1.5t$, giving a contradiction. \end {proof}
+Now, by concatenating $\tau$ and $\rho_C$. we would obtain a path that connects $p$ with $C$ whose thickness is less than $1.5t$, giving a contradiction with the thickness of cell $C$. \end {proof}

-Let $R$ be the union of the cells of the arrangement that have thickness from $p$ at most $1.5t$; we also call $R$ the \emph {domain} of the problem.
-Fig.~\ref{fig:fpt-reduced} shows an example.
-By the previous lemma, cells that do not belong to $R$ can be discarded, since they will never belong to a path of resilience $r$, see Fig.~\ref{fig:fpt-depth}.
+For simplicity in the exposition, we will also bound the region to consider (thus, we discard regions with very high resilience since they will not be traversed by $\rho$).
+Let $R$ be the union of the cells of the arrangement that have thickness from $p$ at most $1.5t$; we call $R$ the \emph {domain} of the problem.
+Observe that $R$ is connected, but need not be simple (see Figure~\ref{fig:fpt-path-Mati}).

+For simplicity in the explanation, we add additional discs surrounding $\regions$ so as to make sure that the unbounded face has thickness more than $1.5t$.
+This does not affect the asymptotic behavior of our algorithm, but it removes the need of considering some degenerate situations.
 Note that the number of cells remaining in $R$ might still be quadratic, hence asymptotically speaking the instance size has not decreased (the purpose of this pruning will become clear later).

-We extend the shortest path $\tau$ from $q$ until a point $q'$ on the boundary of the domain.
-Let $\tau'$ denote the extended path (Fig~\ref{fig:fpt-path}).